 Since high quality AV equipment and technical assistance is essential for conveying your message, make choosing your audio visual company a priority, and make and effort to try to use the best audio systems like the Holoplot immersive sound.

-Don’t sign a contract with a venue that tries to limit your choices by charging you exorbitant fees for NOT using the in-house audio visual service.
+Don’t sign a contract with a venue that tries to limit your choices by charging you exorbitant fees for NOT using the in-house video wall service.
 The venue often receives a high commission for the referred business, so they are very motivated to do this.
 Remember, however, that they want your business and will most likely agree to waving these fees if it means they may lose it.
 You may want to reconsider the venue if they are very stubborn about this.

 Collect as much information about your event as possible.
 Past programs, pictures and equipment lists will help in assessing your needs.